bakera81/anthonywbaker.com/src/data/ideas/ideas.md

 # Product/Market/Model/Channel fit

+#### 2019-01-01

 Another one from Brian Balfour and the good people of the [Reforge program](https://brianbalfour.com/courses).
 In essence: product-market fit isn’t enough.
 Product-market fit alone could lead you into the “if you build it, they will come” fallacy.
-Does your product solve a need _well?_ Is that need important enough that your users “can’t live without it?”
+Does your product solve a need _well? _Is that need important enough that your users “can’t live without it?”
 Is there a significant group of people who have that need?
 If so you’ve found product-market fit.

 But it goes on: do you have a monetization model that makes sense for your product and your market?
 Do you have a viable channel for new users to find your product?
 If so, you’ve found product-market-model-channel fit.
 A business will fail if it doesn’t find all of these “fits.”